masomj/OneStopTechShop/README.md

     In order to avoid staff users having access to Django's built in admin page, I implemented CRUD functionality for users with the is_staff flag.
 This functionality will not be visible to standard users and they are blocked from accessing the page.
     Via this admin page, a staff user can edit any fields of the selected product and related Categories.
     At present, a product can only be edited by entering the 'productInfo' page.
 If you are logged in and have 'is_staff' permissions, you will then be able to either delete or update the product.
-    The Admin page also provides update and create functionality for the Cateogory and Parent category model.
-I Chose not to implement the delete functionality here, as I would not like to give permissions to staf to remove entire categories of products at once.
+    The Admin page also provides update and create functionality for the Category and Parent category model.
+I Chose not to implement the delete functionality here, as I would not like to give permissions to staff to remove entire categories of products at once.
 ### User management
     I don't want staff level users to have access to manage user accounts, so for now I am leaving User account administration to the site owner, with access to the Admin console in Django.
 The user themselves will be able to reset their password, update their name and address without having to contact the site owner.
 ## Testing
 ### Manual testing
 I undertook manual functionality testing continually whilst developing the site.
-After comepleting an aspect of the functionality, I ensured that any components of the site it interacte with worked as intended and the original function was intact also.
+After completing an aspect of the functionality, I ensured that any components of the site it interact with worked as intended and the original function was intact also.

 In addition to performing the testing manually, after deploying the site to heroku, I had family members use the app as if they were buying an item.
 This uncovered an issue with the navigation bar, specifically the category selector.
-On mobile, as it originally used a :hover class selector, it didnt function as desired.
+On mobile, as it originally used a :hover class selector, it didn't function as desired.
 I changed the style the Mega Menu it is currently. this helps with more direct category based navigation anyway.
-In addition, as the category selector is rendered dynamically, on every view, it would have requied the data passing to it.
+In addition, as the category selector is rendered dynamically, on every view, it would have required the data passing to it.
 In order to combat this, I implemented a context processor to store the category objects.

 The application passed several standard validators, such as PEP8 and the W3schools HTML validator.